 Once a tree is infected, a single canker can produce millions of bacteria that can spread to nearby susceptible trees and plants.

 Although fire blight cankers can overwinter and become active the following spring, it is the new growth and flowers on trees that are most damaged by the bacterium’s rapid springtime spread.

 Fire blight affects a lot of plants in the rose family (Rosaeae) which, as you probably guessed, includes roses.
 The rose family also includes the genera Pyrus (pears) and Prunus.
 Within the genus Prunus are apples, peaches, cherries, plums, raspberries, and other valuable fruiting crops.

 While many species are susceptible, fire blight is especially damaging to apples and pears.

-WHAT DO I DO if my tree has fire blight?
+What should I do if my tree has fire blight?